TrisPatt/Riff-Raff-Band/README.md

 ### About us

-- The about us section is an introduction of the band describing what they are andwhat they can offer
+- The about us section is an introduction of the band describing what they are and what they can offer

 ![About us](assests/images/Screenshot-about.webp)